FreedomBen/breakout71/Readme.md

 ## Done

+- combo text on paddle will be grey if we're at the base combo
+- transparency now rounds up
+- import level up to 21 x 21
+- corrected icon of "padding"

+## 29079087

 - measured and improve the performance (test here https://breakout.lecaro.me/?stresstest)
 - added a few levels
 - autoplay mode (with wake lock and computer play https://breakout.lecaro.me/?autoplay )